 Deadline for registration

-In May 2014, the Scottish Government announced its commitment to have all public land registered in the Land Register within 5 years, and all private land within 10 years.
+In May 2014, the Scottish Government announced its commitment to have all private land registered in the Land Register within 10 years.
 This affects all land and buildings in Scotland, regardless of whether they are residential, commercial, rural or urban.

 These targets are ambitious, but are combined with a statutory overhaul of property and land registration in Scotland.
-The new Land Registration etc (Scotland) Act 2012, which came fully into force in December 2014, is geared towards speeding up registration.
-More transactions involving land now trigger compulsory registration than ever before.
+The Land Registration etc (Scotland) Act 2012, which came fully into force in December 2014, was geared towards speeding up registration.
+More transactions involving land now trigger compulsory registration.
 For example landlords granting leases for more than 20 years (whether for a retail development, windfarm, agricultural estate or any other type of property) now have to register their land as well as the lease.
-Further types of property dealing will be caught within its ambit in phases over the next few years, since the old Sasine Register will be shut to different deed types e.g. standard securities (mortgages) entered into from April 2016 will need the property to be land registered.
-In addition, the Registers of Scotland now have statutory powers to force registration of any land, even without the owner's consent.
+Further types of property dealing are caught within its ambit in phases over the next few years, since the old Sasine Register was shut to different deed types e.g. standard securities (mortgages) meaning those entered into from April 2016 need the property to be land registered.
+In addition, the Registers of Scotland have statutory powers to force registration of any land, even without the owner's consent.